austintoddj/texastwisters/src/data/programs/open-gym.md

     src: '/images/programs/open-gym/hero.jpg'
 infoSection:
   headline: Designed to give you the freedom to explore
   text: Whether you are an experienced gymnast, or you're exploring the sport for the first time, we want you to feel welcome here!
-Our coaching staff is right there to guide you and keep you safe.
+Our coaching about is right there to guide you and keep you safe.
 Open gym classes vary by age group.
 See details below!
   ages: Preschool / 5-17 years / Adult
   dates: Year-round
   schedule: Varies by age group